tliron/prudence/platform/README.md

 Custom Types
 ------------

-Prudence has built-in types like "Server", "Router", "Static", "MemoryCacheBackend", etc., and you can add your own.
+Prudence has built-in types like "Server", "Router", "Static", "MemoryCache", etc., and you can add your own.
 To do this, you need to register a "create" function:

     import "github.com/tliron/kutil/js"